 This beautiful primary bathroom features different metals via a polished nickel faucet and brass finishes on the sconces, mirror, and cabinet pulls.
 Here’s a source for the chandelier.

-A mix of aged brass cabinet pulls and light fixtures, polished nickel faucets, and satin nickel mirrors, combine to create a cohesive and eye-pleasing space, as shown in this stylish bathroom.
+A mix of brass cabinet pulls and light fixtures, polished nickel faucets, and frameless mirrors creates a cohesive and eye-pleasing space, as shown in this stylish bathroom.

 Where to Shop for Bathroom Fixtures